 All remaining states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands require lottery winners to publicly come forward to claim their cash prize.

-As of 2019, though, there are several states that are pushing for legislation that would allow lottery winners to remain anonymous if they so choose.
+As of 2019, several states are pushing for legislation that would allow lottery winners to remain anonymous if they so choose.
 Additionally, some states have alternative ways for lottery winners to protect their privacy, such as claiming the prize in the name of a trust or LLC.